goodbayscott/scott_myagi_test/public-site/content/_index.md

   text: Sometimes you just need to get a quick message out to frontline staff.
 With
     Myagi, you can deliver announcements which then become discussion threads.
-Keep control of the messages by only allowing admins and managers to post, and decide what teams get to view it.
+Keep control of the messages by only allowing admins and managers to post, and decide what teams get to see it.
 feature4:
   heading: 'BYOB: Bring your own branding'
   text: Your team deserves to feel at home, so own your space with Myagi’s rich custom